Oceania Regatta deck plans

 Deck layouts, review of facilities, activities, amenities

-Oceania Regatta deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).
+Oceania Regatta deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).

 Each of the Oceania Regatta cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Oceania Regatta staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.